ebai101/better-create-effect/README.md

 ## Setup

-Start by cloning the github repo to your machine:
+Start by cloning the Github repo to your machine:

 ```shell
 git clone https://github.com/ebai101/better-create-effect.git